Fauci open to a 14-day ‘national shutdown’ to stem virus

 “With regard to domestic travel bans, we always talk about it, consider everything.
 But I can tell you that has not been seriously considered, doing travel bans in the country. … I don’t see that right now or in the immediate future.”

 At the White House, Trump on Sunday was set to hold a call with grocery store executives to discuss their response to coronavirus outbreak.
 Retailers have reported seeing a crush of shoppers flocking to stores to stock up on food and other essentials.
-Consumers have expressed frustration that some items — such as hand sanitizer and toilet paper — is becoming more difficult to find.
+Consumers have expressed frustration that some items — such as hand sanitizer and toilet paper — are becoming more difficult to find.

 But more than the crisis was on his mind.
 He tweeted that he was considering a full pardon for Michael Flynn, his disgraced former national security adviser, and he directed barbs at a familiar target, Senate Democratic leader Chuck Schumer of New York.